Maximize Your Home's Value: A Guaranteed Strategy

 Instead, I offer a strategic—and proven—approach:

-We purposefully list the home below market expectations to attract attention to drive competition.
-Instead of buyers analyzing market data like recently sold comparable homes, this strategy causes competition so buyers bid against one another, revealing the home’s true as-is value.
+Please keep in mind this is your decision.
+Experience has proven that purposefully offering your home below market expectations attracts the highest possible attention to your home and drives competition.
+Instead of buyers analyzing market data like recently sold comparable homes, this strategy creates competition so buyers bid against one another.
+This drives the price up, often above expectations, and reveals the home’s true as-is value.
 No guessing.
-Real data and an offer a seller can sign, if they choose to do so.
+Not only does this produce real data, the end result is an offer you can sign, if you choose to do so.

-Results?
 This strategy consistently delivers.
-Last month, using this strategy, a client received 12 offers and sent strategic counter offers to 8 of them.
+Please find one example using this strategy where a client received 12 offers and sent strategic counter offers to 8 of them.
 The results were:

 Anticipated as-is price – Low $900,000s